JasonTqh/DEC/README.md

-# EEC
+# DEC
-A distributed DNN training framework on End-Edge-Cloud
+A distributed DNN training framework on Device-Edge-Cloud